selste/odroid-cluster/README.md

 Well, that is **really** disappointing!

 ## Ubuntu
-Starting all over again, this time using the minimal Ubuntu image.
+Starting all over again, this time using the Hardkernel Ubuntu image.
-Download it via the [ODROID Wiki](https://wiki.odroid.com/start), the latest Ubuntu 16.04 LTS image is located [there](https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.14/20171213) - this is a minimal image.
+Download it via the [ODROID Wiki](https://wiki.odroid.com/start), the latest Ubuntu 16.04 LTS image is located [there](https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.14/20171213) - there is only a minimal image.

-Because there is currently no official Kubernetes release available for the current Ubuntu LTS version (Bionic Beaver) i'm sticking with the older one.
+Because there is as of now no official Kubernetes release available for the current Ubuntu LTS version (Bionic Beaver) i'm sticking with the older one.

 ### Basic Setup
 Follow the instructions provided by Hardkernel to update the system and the kernel.